Classification and stability of positive solutions to the NLS equation on the $\mathcal{T}$-metric graph: Introduction

 The fact that energy ground states are action ground states was already known for the $\mathcal{T}$-graph, by combining \cite[Theorem 1.3]{dovetta2023action} (where the result is stated for functions defined in Euclidean spaces, but extends naturally for graphs) with \cite{de2023notion}.
 In our paper, we provide an alternative proof, via uniqueness results.

 As said before, a natural question is whether the converse also holds, that is, if action ground states are always energy ground state solutions.
-This is true for graphs in the class $\mathcal{H}$ treated in \cite{adami2015nls}, but is known to be false in general (see \cite[Theorem 2.11]{dovetta2020uniqueness}, where a particular graph is exhibited).
-We show that also in the $\mathcal{T}$-graph this is false, in general. \begin{theorem} Suppose that $p\in(6-\varepsilon,6+\varepsilon)$, for some $\varepsilon>0$ sufficiently small.
+We show that in the $\mathcal{T}$-graph this is false, in general. \begin{theorem} Suppose that $p\in(6-\varepsilon,6+\varepsilon)$, for some $\varepsilon>0$ sufficiently small.
 Then there exists a range of masses $[\nu_1,\nu_2]$ with the following property.
 Given $\nu\in[\nu_1,\nu_2]$, there exist at least two positive and distinct $\lambda_1,\ \lambda_2$ such that, if $u^{\lambda_1},u^{\lambda_2}$ are the unique action ground state solutions of \eqref{starionaryNLS}, then

 In particular, if $p\in(6-\varepsilon,6)$, there exist action ground states which are \emph{not} energy ground states. \end{theorem}